wrkode/kairos-capi/docs/QUICKSTART_CAPK.md

 - `kubevirt-env setup` creates a kind cluster, installs a default StorageClass, Calico, CDI, KubeVirt, CAPI, CAPK, osbuilder, cert-manager, and Kairos CAPI.
 - KubeVirt emulation is enabled by default (set `KUBEVIRT_USE_EMULATION=false` to disable).
 - To pin CAPK to a specific version, set `CAPK_VERSION` (e.g., `CAPK_VERSION=v0.1.x`).
 - The control-plane API is exposed via a mandatory LoadBalancer Service named `<cluster>-control-plane-lb`.
-Ensure a LoadBalancer implementation is available (e.g., MetalLB in kind environments).
+Ensure a LoadBalancer implementation is available (for example, MetalLB in kind environments).
+- The controller expects the kubeconfig secret to be created in the management cluster as `<cluster>-kubeconfig`.

 ## Build and upload a Kairos image
 ```